30+ free AI tools built for GTM teams

 When to use integrative language

+Use integrative language when AI is ignoring an element of your prompt.
 For example, AI will signal you to use more integrative language by ignoring a particular element, which indicates a failure to connect it with the rest of the prompt.

 Integrative language is also necessary for AI to use information from one element to modify another—like rewriting an email or blog post based on feedback.